 Iron Dome works in combat, intercepts Katyusha rocket

 Haniyeh's comments came after the IDF on Friday evening launched retaliatory attacks against Hamas in Gaza, which had earlier in the day launched

 Palestinians sources also reported that another 10 people were wounded

 by gunfire in the neighborhood of Sajaiya.

-In a day when 22 mortars had already landed in the South,
+In a day when over 22 mortars had already landed in the South,

-Palestinians launched two mortar shells on Friday evening from Gaza
+Palestinians launched another two mortar shells on Friday evening

 which landed in the grounds of a kibbutz in the Sha'ar Hanegev Regional